brunofaria27/optimization-of-an-algorithm/README.md

 -------------------

 ## 📈 Code for drawing graphics [**(graphics.py)**](https://github.com/brunofaria27/optimization-of-an-algorithm/blob/main/graphics.py)
 This code using Jupyter Notebook, using the **matplotlib.pyplot** library.
-Which generates four different types of graphs for the test arrays, always in relation to the size of the file or matrix in relation to the execution time of the algorithm [`(main.c)`](https://github.com/brunofaria27/optimization-of-an-algorithm/blob/main/main.c).
+Which generates four different types of graphs for the test arrays, always in relation to the size of the file or matrix in relation to the execution time of the algorithm [`(main.c)`](https://github.com/brunofaria27/optimization-of-an-algorithm/blob/main/versions_main/main_1.c).
-- Bar graphs
-- Scatter chart
 - Line graph
-- Pie chart

 -------------------